 Woodbridge is a very small town located in the state of Virginia.
 With a population of 4,503 people and 34 constituent neighborhoods, Woodbridge is the 148th largest community in Virginia.
-Much of the housing stock in Woodbridge was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Woodbridge economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Woodbridge, where the median household income is $109,196.00.
+Woodbridge has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Woodbridge, where the median household income is $106,818.00.

 Woodbridge home prices are not only among the most expensive in Virginia, but Woodbridge real estate also consistently ranks among the most expensive in America.

-Woodbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Woodbridge isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Woodbridge are a mix of both white- and blue-collar jobs.
 Overall, Woodbridge is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Woodbridge who work in computer science and math (11.33%), management occupations (10.68%), and office and administrative support (9.50%).
+There are especially a lot of people living in Woodbridge who work in management occupations (12.18%), office and administrative support (10.67%), and computer science and math (8.45%).

 There are quite a few people in the armed forces living in Woodbridge, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.